 Senior apartments are built with aging adults in mind and are constructed to be both accommodating and practical.
 Handrails and other safety hardware are common features, as well as handicap-accessible units.
 Typically, senior apartments offer a variety of amenities and services to tenants.
 In fact, assisted living or active adult communities can include apartment rentals.
-Whether you’re nearing retirement or a senior just looking to downsize, apartment living might be for you!
+Whether you’re nearing retirement or just looking to downsize, apartment living might be for you!

 But first, what does it cost?